createAnomalyDetectionEngine

 • The second window ranges from 2018.10.08T01:01:01.003 to 2018.10.08T01:01:01.005, at 2018.10.08T01:01:01.006, the engine starts to judge whether it meets the condition sum(qty)>5, and so on.

 (2) The indicator avg(qty)>qty represents the comparison between the aggregate result and a certain column.
-Therefore, whenever data arrives, the anomaly detection engine compares the data with the aggregation result of the previous window.
-Util the next aggregation calculation is triggered, the engine check whether the result meets the conditions and output it.
+Therefore, whenever data arrives, the anomaly detection engine compares the data with the aggregate result of the previous window.
+Until the next aggregation is triggered, the engine checks whether the result meets the conditions and outputs it.

 • The first window ranges from 2018.10.08T01:01:01.000 to 2018.10.08T01:01:01.002, the avg(qty) of A and B is calculated respectively.
 Each qty between 2018.10.08T01:01:01.003 and 2018.10.08T01:01:01.005 will be compared with the avg(qty) of the previous window.